Jim Bowden (diver)

 He was attempting a dual descent with Sheck Exley in the dive which resulted in Exley's death.
 Bowden had aborted his dive and ascended prior to the events which led to Exley's demise.

+Bowden's record-breaking dive served as the inspiration (with Bowden's permission) for the opening chapter of Tom Morrisey's 2002 novel, Yucatan Deep.